- Describe the nature and extent of securities litigation in your jurisdiction.

 - How do courts in your jurisdiction deal with multiple securities claims in different jurisdictions?

 If multiple securities claims are commenced in different international jurisdictions, including in Australia, an Australian court would consider it had power to hear the matter if all standing and jurisdiction requirements are met.
-However, a party to an action could make an application to permanently stay the proceedings in the Australian court; provided that it is established that the proceedings are oppressive and vexatious, the order sought will not effectively be enforced in the country where enforcement must be obtained or the parties have agreed to submit their dispute to the exclusive jurisdiction of another forum.
+However, a party to an action could make an application to permanently stay the proceedings in the Australian court if it is established that: the proceedings are oppressive and vexatious; the order sought will not effectively be enforced in the country where enforcement must be obtained; or the parties have agreed to submit their dispute to the exclusive jurisdiction of another forum.

 If multiple securities claims are commenced by different plaintiffs in different Australian jurisdictions, each court would have jurisdiction to hear the respective claims provided standing requirements are met.
 However, if the claims arise out of the same facts and give rise to similar issues, one or more parties may seek to have the proceedings heard together in a single jurisdiction pursuant to cross-vesting legislation.
-The number of competing class actions has been increasing, with six actions commenced or comtemplated against two separate companies in the 12 months to June 2015.
+The number of competing class actions has declined slightly in 2016, and a recent Full Federal Court decision allowing 'common fund' funding orders is expected to reduce the number of competing actions further (see response to question 23).

 - What are the requirements in your jurisdiction to enforce foreign-court judgments relating to securities transactions?